-- Article 37.
-The Licensee shall take whatever steps are required to prevent entry into any streams or waters in or below the project area of any clay, silt, fines, sand, gravel, detritus, oil, or other substance delirious to fish and aquatic life and/or their habitat, resulting from construction or operation of the project. - Article 38.
-The Licensee shall construct and operate the project in a manner providing minimum possible alteration of fish and wildlife habitat, consistent with reasonable economic practices, except where habitat changes result from specific modifications of construction and operation designed to enhance fish and wildlife under ways and means approved by the California Department of Fish and Game, the Secretary of Agriculture, and the Secretary of the Interior. - Article 39.
-Mitigation of damages to wildlife resulting from project activities shall be made by the Licensee as directed by the Commission based upon investigations by the California Department of Fish and Game and the Licensee as to the extent of such damages and means of mitigation, or upon recommendation of the Secretary of the Interior or of the Secretary of Agriculture. - Article 40.
-Consistent with the primary purpose of the power intakes in the New Bullards Bar Dam, the Licensee shall operate, within limits of the project, the multiple-level power intakes in New Bullards Dam to provide water of suitable quality in the Yuba River downstream from the
+Article 37.
+The Licensee shall take whatever steps are required to prevent entry into any streams or waters in or below the project area of any clay, silt, fines, sand, gravel, detritus, oil, or other substance deleterious to fish and aquatic life and/or their habitat, resulting from construction or operation of the project.

+Article 38.
+The Licensee shall construct and operate the project in a manner providing minimum possible alteration of fish and wildlife habitat, consistent with reasonable economic practices, except where habitat changes result from specific modifications of construction and operation designed to enhance fish and wildlife under ways and means approved by the California Department of Fish and Game, the Secretary of Agriculture, and the Secretary of the Interior.

+Article 39.
+Mitigation of damages to wildlife resulting from project activities shall be made by the Licensee as directed by the Commission based upon investigations by the California Department of Fish and Game and the Licensee as to the extent of such damages and means of mitigation, or upon recommendation of the Secretary of the Interior or of the Secretary of Agriculture.

-New Narrows Power Plant for the production of anadromous fish as may be prescribed by the Commission upon the recommendations of the Director of the California Department of Fish and Game and the Fish and Wildlife Service, Department of the Interior.
+Article 40.
+Consistent with the primary purpose of the power intakes in the New Bullards Bar Dam, the Licensee shall operate, within limits of the project, the multiple-level power intakes in New Bullards Dam to provide water of suitable quality in the Yuba River downstream from the New Narrows Power Plant for the production of anadromous fish as may be prescribed by the Commission upon the recommendations of the Director of the California Department of Fish and Game and the Fish and Wildlife Service, Department of the Interior.

-[Included in May 16, 1963 Order Issuing License, and amended by P- 2246 30 FPC 1610 Order Modifying Order on Rehearing issued December 27, 1963 and the P-2246 35 FPC 691 Order Amending License (Major) issued May 6, 1966, to read as shown above.]
+[Included in May 16, 1963 Order Issuing License, and amended by P-2246 30 FPC 1610 Order Modifying Order on Rehearing issued December 27, 1963 and the P-2246 35 FPC 691 Order Amending License (Major) issued May 6, 1966, to read as shown above.
+12

 Article 41.
 The Licensee shall, prior to the impounding of water, clear the area of project reservoirs as follows: New Bullards Bar Reservoir-All vegetation between elevation 1,700 feet and 1,955 feet, except that in precipitous and inaccessible areas of the reservoir.
 Timber, slash, and woody debris from logging and clearing operations may be removed by flotation in accordance with the "YUBA RIVER DEVELOPMENT CLEARING PLAN FOR THE NEW BULLARDS BAR RESERVOIR" and Other Project Reservoirs (not including USACE's Englebright Lake)-all lands in the bottom and margins up to high-water level; shall clear and keep clear to an adequate width lands of the United States along open conduits; and shall dispose of all temporary structures, unused timber, brush, refuse, or inflammable material resulting from the clearing of the lands or from the construction and maintenance of the project works.
-In addition, all trees along the margins of reservoirs which may die from the operation of the reservoir shall be removed.
+In addition, all trees along the margins of reservoirs that may die from the operation of the reservoir shall be removed.
 The clearing of the lands and the disposal of the material shall be done with a due diligence and to the satisfaction of the authorized representative of the Commission.
 Any debris permitted to be floated to central disposal points shall be removed from the reservoir as soon as possible during the initial storage of water in the reservoir.

 [Included in May 16, 1963 Order Issuing License and amended by P-2246 40 FPC 1001 Order Further Amending License (Major) issued October 3, 1968.
 Authorizing Commencement of Construction of Power Intake at New Bullards Bar Dam of Project.
-Licensee considers this article to be out-of-date since it pertains to initial Project construction, which has been completed.]
+Licensee considers this article out-of-date since it pertains to initial Project construction, which has been completed.]